akonno/hanoisimulator/README.md

 ## Credits

-- Textures for the floor, disks, and pillars by [Lennart Demes at ambientCG](https://ambientcg.com/)
+- Textures for the floor, discs, and pillars by [Lennart Demes at ambientCG](https://ambientcg.com/)